1971 thru 1976 DKR

 Royal says that 1976 was a perfect year to leave the profession.
 He said, “I always wanted to leave somebody’s house when they wanted me to stay a little longer.
 It’s a good idea to leave a little ham on the bone.”

-“I’ve always said nobody will ever have any trouble getting me out of the party.
-If I see a yawn, I hit the door real quick.
-I didn’t want to stay here until I wore out my welcome and I don’t think I have.”
+“I’ve always said that nobody will ever have trouble getting me out of a party.
+If I see someone yawn, I hit the door quickly.
+I don’t want to overstay my welcome, and I don’t think I have.

-Royal always said that when he retired, winning the last game would have extra meaning.
-No one wants to go out a loser.
-He got his wish when Texas beat Arkansas, the final game of the year in 1976.
-Tony Constanzo said after the game, he knew he was living a “snapshot in history.”
+Royal often stated that when he retired, winning his last game would carry special significance.
+After all, no one wants to go out as a loser.
+He got his wish when Texas defeated Arkansas in the final game of the 1976 season.
+After the game, Tony Constanzo remarked that he knew he was living in a “snapshot in history.”

-Only Clayborn and Erxleben make the All SWC team, and both are All-Americans.
+Only Clayborn and Erxleben made the All-Southwest Conference (SWC) team, and both were named All-Americans.”

 Royals final game- Texas vs. Arkansas December 4th, 1976 in Austin, Texas.